 2. Old Dog Cookie Company Diabetic Pumpkin Dog Treats

-- Low-calorie formula: Just 16 calories per treat, supporting healthy weight
+- Low-calorie formula: Only 16 calories per treat for controlled snacking

-- Pumpkin and apple: Natural fiber and nutrients for digestion and blood sugar regulation
+- Pumpkin and apple: Supports digestion and blood sugar regulation

 3. Majosta Diabetic Dog Food Cookbook Quick Recipes